kcp-dev/kcp/docs/content/concepts/apis/cached-resources.md

 - You offer a service of provisioning and running VM instances: users create an `Instance` object and voilà, they have a running VM!
     - But how do you design the API for configuring such a resource?
 How do you make your consumers know what configuration options are available, given the limited resources available in the cloud?
     - You've decided to offer different packages for CPUs, memory, storage, GPUs; these are represented as CRDs, e.g. `cpuflavors.cloud.example.com`, `memflavors.cloud.example.com`, with `cpu-small`, `cpu-medium`, `cpu-large`, `mem-medium`, `mem-large`, `mem-xlarge` respectively.
-    - You've created a CachedResource for each flavor type.
+    - You've created a ClusterCachedResource for each flavor type.
     - You offer the service through an APIExport containing the main `instances.cloud.example.com` resource, as well as all flavors.
 These are exported as [virtual resources](./exporting-apis.md#virtual-resources).
 - **Consumers** binding to your APIExport can list and get the available flavors from within their workspace (e.g. with `kubectl get cpuflavors`), and refer to them in their `Instance` spec.
 They cannot create, delete or otherwise modify the flavor objects in any way.

 See an example usage at [github.com/kcp-dev/kcp/tree/main/config/examples/virtualresources](https://github.com/kcp-dev/kcp/tree/main/config/examples/virtualresources).

-### CachedResourceEndpointSlice
+### ClusterCachedResourceEndpointSlice

-The CachedResourceEndpointSlice tracks the consumers of the associated APIExport, and needs to be created when you want to export a CachedResource.
+The ClusterCachedResourceEndpointSlice tracks the consumers of the associated APIExport, and needs to be created when you want to export a ClusterCachedResource.

 ```mermaid
 flowchart TD